gekatateam/neptunus/plugins/inputs/kafka/README.md

 The `kafka` input plugin reads from Kafka and passes each message to configured parser.
 This plugin requires parser.

 Each reader uses its own commit queue into which each fetched message is placed.
-Every `commit interval` fetch process paused and queue scanning for uncommitted ready sequence from oldest to newest messages.
-Largest offset found will be committed.
+Every `commit_interval` fetch process paused and queue scanning for uncommitted ready sequence from oldest to newest messages.
+Largest offset found from the beginning of the queue will be committed.

-Message is marked as ready to be committed when the event tracker hook is called.
+Message is marked as ready to be committed when an event tracker hook is called.

+If commit queue is full, fetching is suspended until at least one message is committed.

 > **Note**
 > This plugin may write it's own [metrics](../../../docs/METRICS.md#kafka-consumer)